Christian Oliva: Nacional

 In January 2018, after scoring 17 goals for the reserve side, Oliva was promoted to Nacional's first team by manager Alexander Medina, who also worked with him in the B-team.
 He made his professional debut late in the month, coming on as a second-half substitute for Luis Aguiar in a 3–1 loss against Peñarol, for the year's Supercopa Uruguaya.

 Oliva made his Primera División debut on 10 February 2018, playing 14 minutes in a 3–0 away win against Rampla Juniors.
 His first goal in the category came on 15 April, as he scored the game's only in a home defeat of Boston River.
 A regular starter, he extended his contract until 2020 on 25 April.

 Cagliari

-On 25 January 2019, Oliva signed to Italian Serie A club Cagliari; the deal was a loan with an obligation to sign permanently until 2023 and an option for a further year.
-Unused in his first season on Sardinia, he made his debut as a 55th-minute substitute for the injured Luca Cigarini in a 3–1 home win over Genoa, and scored his first goal on 3 November to secure a 2–0 victory at Atalanta.
-On 28 January 2022, his contract with Cagliari was terminated by mutual consent.
+On 25 January 2019, Oliva signed for Italian Serie A club Cagliari; the deal was a loan with an obligation to sign permanently until 2023 and an option for a further year.
+Unused in his first season on Sardinia, he made his debut as a 55th-minute substitute for the injured Luca Cigarini in a 3–1 home win over Genoa on 20 September, and scored his first goal on 3 November to secure a 2–0 victory at Atalanta.